Blane245/musicgenerator/docs/CMG User Manual.md

 The layout of the screen includes a header section, a body section, and a footer section.
 * The header provides
-  * File, Edit, Generate, and Help pulldown menus,
+  * File, Edit, Tools, Play, and Help pulldown menus,
   * the name of the application and its version,
   * the name of the file currently being displayed, and
   * timeline controls and display.

 * The body provides the display and control of composition tracks and generators.
-* The footer has a status message display area, and controls for room level reverberation, compression, equalization, and volume.
+* The footer has a status message display area and controls for room level reverberation, compression, equalization, and volume.

 # Handling CMG Files